guillaumewuip/guillaumewuip.github.io/_posts/2020-12-01-using-google-less-files.md

 ### A web-based office suite

-It works on proprietary file formats (Docs, Sheet, Slides, etc.) and its killer feature for me is its collaboration mode.
+The suite works on proprietary file formats (Docs, Sheet, Slides, etc.) and its killer feature for me is its collaboration mode.

 My last use of Google Doc have been writing article drafts in order to share them with friends.
-We can work on the same file at the same time and they can comment and suggest changes.
+We can then work on the same file at the same time and they can comment and suggest changes.

-I'have also us Slides a lot in the past.
-I'm used to it and I reuse theme and slides from one presentation into another.
+I've also us Slides a lot in the past.
+I'm used to it and I reuse themes and slides from one presentation into another.

 We need to find alternatives for these two products.